Dale and Grace

-Dale Houston (April 23, 1940 – September 27, 2007) was an American singer who, along with his performing partner, Grace Broussard, hit the Billboard chart as Dale & Grace with two rock and roll singles.
+Dale & Grace was an American singing duo consisting of Dale Houston (April 23, 1940 – September 27, 2007) and Grace Broussard (born February 5, 1939).
+They had two Billboard chart hit.
 The first was the No. 1 gold record "I'm Leaving It Up to You" in 1963.
 "Stop and Think It Over" reached No. 8 in 1964.
-In his later years, Houston was reunited onstage with Broussard on several occasions.
+The duo broke up in 1965, but they reunited onstage on several occasions.
 Their recordings are highly regarded examples of the Louisiana-Texas style known as "Swamp Pop".

 Biography

 Early years

 Robert Dale Houston was born to Claude and Essie (née Walters) Houston in Seminary, a small town in Covington County, Mississippi.
 He was delivered by a midwife on the family's kitchen table.
 The Houstons thereafter moved to nearby Collins, the county seat, where Claude Houston entered the Christian ministry.
 Young Dale began piano lessons in sixth grade, but family financial difficulties halted his training after three months and he was self-taught from then on, honing his skills by playing and singing in church.

 At age 18, he recorded "Lonely Man", "(Big Bad) City Police" and "Big Time Operator" on Rocko Records, which became a regional hit.
 In 1960, while he was performing in Baton Rouge, record executive Sam Montel (Sam Montalbano) caught his act in a local bar.
 Montel declared him "a pretty good writer" and signed him to compose exclusively for his label.
 Houston then wrote and recorded "Lonely Man", "Bird with a Broken Wing", and "That's What I Like About You."